openblockchains/bitcoin-ponzi/README.md

 [**Bitcoin is not a means of payment.
 Bitcoin is not a currency.
 Bitcoin is not a unit of account.
 Bitcoin is not a scalable means of payment.
 Bitcoin is not a single numeraire.
 Now, people say Bitcoin is an asset.
 But think of it.
 What are assets?**](https://amycastor.com/2021/02/11/nouriel-roubini-tether-is-a-criminal-enterprise-sec-should-probe-elon-musks-bitcoin-tweets/) by Nouriel Roubini, Economist, Coin Desk Q&A, (transcribed by Amy Castor - thanks!)

 [**Bitcoin is not a hedge against tail risk.
 Elon Musk may be buying it, but that doesn't mean everyone else should follow suit.
-The fundamental value of bitcoin is negative given its massive environmental cost**](https://www.ft.com/content/9be5ad05-b17a-4449-807b-5dbcb5ef8170) by Nouriel Roubini, Economist, Finincial Times Op-Ed
+The fundamental value of bitcoin is negative given its massive environmental cost**](https://www.ft.com/content/9be5ad05-b17a-4449-807b-5dbcb5ef8170) by Nouriel Roubini, Economist, Financial Times Op-Ed

+[**Bitcoin failed as a currency and became a speculative ponzi scheme**](https://twitter.com/nntaleb/status/1382446478539550727) by Nassim Taleb,  Mathematical Statistician, and Former Option Trader and Risk Analyst

 [**'How can $24B in tethers move a $650B Bitcoin market cap?' and other mathematically illiterate question**](https://amycastor.com/2021/01/20/how-can-24b-in-tethers-move-a-650b-bitcoin-market-cap-and-other-mathematically-illiterate-questions/) by Amy Castor, Blockchain Journalist